Robinyo/serendipity/docs/administrator/keycloak/README.md

 To create a new user, select 'Users' in the sidemenu and then click the 'Create user' button:

-Enable the 'Email verified' slide toggle and enter an email address, a first name (i.e., given name), a last name (i.e., family name) then click the 'Create' button:

 <p align="center">
   <img src="./keycloak-create-user.png" alt="Keycloak Admin Console Create User"/>
 </p>

+Enable the 'Email' verified slide toggle and enter an email address, a first name (i.e., given name), a last name (i.e., family name) and then click the 'Create' button.

 #### Create a Client